 Remember that paying full price alone doesn’t guarantee that a smartphone is unlocked out of the box.
 This is even more important to check when buying a used phone.

-How is an iPhone lock enforced?
+How is the lock enforced?

 The difference between a locked and an unlocked phone is that a locked device has a software code on it that prevents you from taking it and using it on another carrier’s network.